mukthy/py-projects/README.md

 5. What is a technical book/blog you read recently that you enjoyed?

-I enjoy going through this book, Automate the Boring Stuff with Python by By Al Sweigart.
+I enjoy going through this book, `Automate the Boring Stuff with Python` by `By Al Sweigart`.
 The good thing it is available for free under CC license.
 They also have a course on Udemy if we need to watch in visual.
 This book have cool trick and interesting project ideas to automate.
 I have not completed it and so far there is nothing to dislike.